emineedagulsen/2D-Arkanoid-Game/README.md

 ![arkonlevel2](https://user-images.githubusercontent.com/101573509/158522816-a1546ea2-5e69-4792-ab4c-b20e46d2a578.PNG)

-As you can see in this picture,as they increase the level of game ,the diffuculty also increase.
+As you can see in this picture,as they increase the level of game ,the difficulty also increase.